 De Friends Bar, Kabdak Bar, Rubies Exclusive Nightclub and Bar, or Heptagon Bar and Night Club are some of Mushin's other bars and clubs.

 Many schools in Mushin are fortunate to have dedicated teachers who recognise the importance of education for your children.
 Each environment is designed to facilitate learning.
 Simply select your preferred option from the list.

 Dabitos Schools was founded in 1991 and consists of a creche, preparatory, nursery, primary, and college.
 The school provides a supportive and encouraging learning environment, as well as world-class facilities for a child's intellectual, academic, and physical development.
 The teaching methodology is research-based and aims to improve the students' skills.

 P and P International School educates children and instils moral values in them.
 JETS Club, Literary and Debating Society, Fine Art Club, and Cultural Group are some of the school's club activities.

 Golden Crescent School, Little Souls School, Belihan School, Summerland School, and Mushin Public Primary School are among the other primary schools in Mushin, while Community Secondary School, New State Schools, Ivy Premier College, and Brimedge College are among the secondary schools.

 Do you want to know how much it would cost to live in Mushin?
 Here are the average property prices in Mushin, Lagos.

-per annumView all Flats for Rent in Mushin
+per calendar monthView all Short Let Flats in Mushin